MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Data classification*: Classify your data based on its importance and prioritization for backup.
 It allows you to focus resources on backing up critical data while minimizing backup costs for less important data.
 - *Incremental backups*: Instead of performing full backups every time, consider implementing incremental backups.
 Incremental backups only capture changes made since the last backup, reducing storage and network bandwidth requirements.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** When it comes to restoring data, incremental backups require more steps and time to restore.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: When it comes to restoring data, incremental backups require more steps and time to restore.
 You need to restore the full backup first and then apply each incremental backup in sequence until you reach the desired restore point.

 - *Backup compression*: Enable compression during the backup process to reduce the size of backup files.
 Compressed backups require less storage space, resulting in cost savings.
 - *Backup storage tiers*: Evaluate your backup retention policies and consider moving older backups to lower-cost storage tiers, such as cold storage or archive storage.
 It helps optimize costs by storing less frequently accessed backups in cost-effective storage options.